Stable soliton dark matter wormhole in non-minimally coupled $f({\cal Q},{\cal T})$ gravity: Stability of the wormhole solutions

-We plot the above mentioned forces for the galaxy NGC 2366, setting $r_0=1$ pc, $\sigma_c=15 \times 10^{-3}~M_\odot$/pc$^{3}$ and $r_c=3$ kpc, for three different values of the non-minimal coupling parameter $\beta$ as seen in Fig. \ref{Fig:Model1_TOV_forces}. (i) For $\beta=-0.6<-1/2$, see Fig. \ref{Fig:Model1_TOV_forces}\subref{fig:Model1_Forces}, which is consistent with the flaring-out in addition to the NEC, the repulsive hydrostatic force $F_h>0$ is compensated by other two attractive forces, those are the anisotropic force $F_a<0$ (i.e. $p_r>p_\theta$) in addition to the coupling force $F_c$ which is attractive in this case. (ii) For $\beta\geq 1.840\times 10^{13}$, see Fig. \ref{Fig:Model1_TOV_forces}\subref{fig:Model1_Forces_pve}, which satisfies all the energy conditions but breaks the flaring-out condition, the anisotropic force is repulsive (i.e. $p_r>p_\theta$) and balanced by the other two forces, the hydrostatic force and the force due to the non-minimal coupling between matter and geometry, those are interpolating between attractive and repulsive behavior at different radial distance $r>r_0$.
+For soliton model of DM, we insert the shape function \eqref{eq:soliton_h} into Eqs \eqref{eq:hforce}--\eqref{eq:aforce}, { which derives the corresponding forces $F_h$, $F_c$, and $F_a$ which we list them in Appendix \ref{appEI}.} We plot the above mentioned forces for the galaxy NGC 2366, setting $r_0=1$ pc, $\sigma_c=15 \times 10^{-3}~M_\odot$/pc$^{3}$ and $r_c=3$ kpc, for three different values of the non-minimal coupling parameter $\beta$ as seen in Fig. \ref{Fig:Model1_TOV_forces}. (i) For $\beta=-0.6<-1/2$, see Fig. \ref{Fig:Model1_TOV_forces}\subref{fig:Model1_Forces}, which is consistent with the flaring-out in addition to the NEC, the repulsive hydrostatic force $F_h>0$ is compensated by other two attractive forces, those are the anisotropic force $F_a<0$ (i.e. $p_r>p_\theta$) in addition to the coupling force $F_c$ which is attractive in this case. (ii) For $\beta\geq 1.840\times 10^{13}$, see Fig. \ref{Fig:Model1_TOV_forces}\subref{fig:Model1_Forces_pve}, which satisfies all the energy conditions but breaks the flaring-out condition, the anisotropic force is repulsive (i.e. $p_r>p_\theta$) and balanced by the other two forces, the hydrostatic force and the force due to the non-minimal coupling between matter and geometry, those are interpolating between attractive and repulsive behavior at different radial distance $r>r_0$.
 However, the resultant force is null in all distances. (iii) For $\beta\leq -5.519\times 10^{13}$, see Fig. \ref{Fig:Model1_TOV_forces}\subref{fig:Model1_Forces_nve}, similar to large positive $\beta$ case, but it satisfies all the energy conditions in addition to the flaring-out condition.